sokorototo/worleyjs/README.md

 # Worley Noise Generator

 ##### A simple to use Worley noise generator written fully in JavaScript.
 The module is both embeddable and customizable.
-The module works both in the browser and node.
-The module can be instanced via CommonJS, AMD and `script` tags.
-Module written and implemented with asynchronous execution in mind.
+The module works both in the browser,  web workers and node.
+The module can be instanced via CommonJS, AMD or `script` tags.
+Module written and implemented with ES6 promises in mind.
+This module has **ZER0** dependencies whatsoever.

 ### Quick Links.